 When property taxes are included with your mortgage payments, your lender will hold back funds from your mortgage proceeds to cover interim or final property taxes payable to the municipality.
 The amount depends on the month the mortgage was funded and on the dates when interim and final taxes are due.
 Holdbacks are used to pay for the current year’s taxes, while your monthly tax installments are accumulated in the account to pay for the next year’s taxes.

 This is the period of time that the interest rate and the loan is contracted for.
-Terms can vary from 6 months to 25 years.
+Terms can vary from 6 months to 10 years, with 5 years being the most typical term chosen.